MultiQC/MultiQC/docs/modules.md

     'min': None,                      # Minimum value (default: auto) 'max': None,                      # Maximum value (default: auto) 'colstops': []                    # Scale colour stops.
 See below.
-    'legend': True,                   # Colour axis key enabled or not 'borderWidth': 0,                 # Border width between cells 'datalabels': True,               # Show values in each cell.
+    'reverseColors': False,           # Reverse the order of the colour axis 'decimalPlaces': 2,               # Number of decimal places for tooltip 'legend': True,                   # Colour axis key enabled or not 'borderWidth': 0,                 # Border width between cells 'datalabels': True,               # Show values in each cell.
 Defaults True when less than 20 samples.